paulgb/paulbutler.org/content/archives/stop-dragging-hayek-into-bitcoin.md

 [^invest]: "The issuing bank [...] would not wish to incur an obligation to maintain by redemption a value of its currency higher than that at which it had issued it.
 [The] bank would presumably be driven to buy interest-bearing securities [...]" (*Denationalisation of Money: The Argument Refined*)

-[^credit]: This "expectation" view of money is my attempt to distill the least controversial elements of *What is Money* and *The Credit Theory of Money* by A Mitchell Innes (1913 & 1914 respectively.)
+[^credit]: This *expectation* view of money is my attempt to distill the least controversial elements of *What is Money* and *The Credit Theory of Money* by A Mitchell Innes (1913 & 1914 respectively.)
 The subject is also covered by David Graeber in *Debt: The First 5,000 Years* (2011).

 [^taxes]: Bitcoin draws a disproportionate number of people who don't believe in the moral legitimacy of the government's ability to collect tax.
 That argument is beyond the scope of this post, because it doesn't change the economics of how fiat works in a world where tax does exist.